 One way to resolve the disagreement might be to adopt what could be called a “thin” or “minimalist” conception of autonomy.
-On this conception, agents are autonomous just in case certain minimal conditions for human flourishing obtain, because the preferences, choices, and so forth that one adopts in this state of well-functioning are considered to be “one's own”.
+On this conception, agents are autonomous just in case certain minimal conditions for human flourishing obtain, because the preferences, choices, and so forth that one adopts in this state of well-functioning should be considered to be “one’s own”.
 Sarah Buss, for example, advocates such a position:

 The key to…self-governing agency is the distinction between a healthy human being and a human being who suffers from some psychological or physiological ‘affliction’ (e.g., intense pain, fear, anxiety, fatigue, depression, and obsession).
 (Buss 2005, 215)

 An agent’s autonomy is impaired, therefore, only if she suffers an affliction that is severe enough to distort and pathologize her capacity for reasoning; the default position is that she is autonomous.
 Narayan also suggests a thin conception of autonomy: